Ezequiel Tovar Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in MLB.

-- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.82).
+- The Yankees' 3.81 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to allow 102 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- The Yankees rank 13th in baseball in home runs surrendered (103 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.